bikeshaving/crank/website/guides/08-reusable-logic.md

 **Cons:**
 - Naming higher-order functions can be difficult.
 - JavaScript doesn’t provide an easy syntax for decorating functions.
-- Props that the higher-order component pass in may clash with the component’s own expected props.
+- Props passed into the component by the wrapper may clash with the component’s own expected props.

 The main advantage of higher-order components is that you can respond to props in your utilities just like you would with a component.
-Higher-order components are most useful when you need reusable logic which responds to prop updates or set only well-known props.
+Higher-order components are most useful when you need reusable logic which responds to prop updates or sets only well-known props.
 Possible use-cases include styled component or animation libraries.

-### Async iterators
+### Async Iterators
 Because components can be written as async generator functions, you can integrate utility functions which return async iterators seamlessly with Crank.
+Async iterators are a great way to model resources because they define a standard way for releasing resources when they’re no longer needed by returning the iterator.

 ```ts
 async function *createInterval(delay) {